Castile and León: History

 The legal basis for the kingdom was the Roman law, and because of this the kings increasingly wanted more power, like the Roman emperors.
 This is very clearly seen in the Siete Partidas of Alfonso X of Castile, which shows the imperial monism that the king sought.
 The King did not want to be a primus inter pares, but the source of the law.

 Simultaneously, a county of this Christian kingdom of León, began to acquire autonomy and to expand.
 This is the primitive County of Castile, which would grow into a powerful kingdom among the Christian kingdoms of the Peninsula.
 The first Castilian count was Fernán González.

-León and Castile continued to expand to the South, even beyond the Douro river, seeking to conquest lands under Islamic rule.
+León and Castile continued to expand to the South, even beyond the Douro river, seeking to conquer lands under Islamic rule.
 That was the time of the Cantares de gesta, poems which recount the great deeds of the Christian nobles who fought against the Muslim enemy.
 Despite this, Christian and Muslim kings maintained diplomatic relations.
 One clear example is Rodrigo Díaz de Vivar, El Cid, paradigm of the medieval Christian knight, who fought both for Christian and Muslim kings.

 The origin of the definitive dynastic unification of the kingdoms of Castile and León, which had been separated for just seven decades, was in 1194.
 Alfonso VIII of Castile and Alfonso IX of León signed in Tordehumos the treaty that pacified the area of Tierra de Campos and laid the foundation for a future reunification of the kingdoms, consolidated in 1230 with Ferdinand III the Saint.
 This agreement is called the Treaty of Tordehumos.

 During the Late Middle Ages there was an economic and political crisis produced by a series of bad harvests and by disputes between nobles and the Crown for power, as well as between different contenders for the throne.
 In the Cortes of Valladolid of 1295, Ferdinand IV is recognized as king.
 The painting María de Molina presents her son Fernando IV in the Cortes of Valladolid of 1295 presides today the Spanish Congress of Deputies along with a painting of the Cortes of Cádiz, emphasizing the parliamentarian importance that has all the development of Cortes in Castile and León, despite its subsequent decline.
 The Crown was becoming more authoritarian and the nobility more dependent on it.

-The reconquista continued advancing in this thriving Crown of Castile, and culminated with the surrender of the Nasrid Kingdom of Granada, last Muslim stronghold in the Peninsula, in 1492.
+The Reconquista continued advancing from the thriving Crown of Castile to the south, and culminated with the Granada War against the last Muslim stronghold in the Iberian peninsula, the Nasrid Kingdom of Granada, which surrendered on 2 January 1492.